aanand024/FINAL-YEAR-PROJECT/README.md

 - `moea/` – FairEmbed algorithm implementation
 - `exp1_results/` – results from 50-run configuration search experiments
-- `exp2_results/` – results from generalisation experiments on unseen prompts
+- `exp2_results/` – results from generalisation experiments on unseen prompts (includes zips containing generated images from Experiment 2, see Report Section 4.3)
 - `exp2_scripts/` – scripts used for generalisation experiments on unseen prompts
 > **Note:**  There is a seperate README provided for FairEmbed in `moea/`.